belikeadam/NLP-ASSIGNMENT---CT052-3-M-NLP/NLP_Demo_Presentation_Script(2).md

 **[Navigate to: https://q2-text-classification-system.streamlit.app/]**

-> "Now let me demonstrate our Text Classification System for SMS Spam Detection.
+> "Now let's look at my Text Classification System for SMS Spam Detection.

-> This system uses the UCI SMS Spam Collection dataset, a benchmark dataset containing 5,574 real SMS messages.
-The problem is binary classification: distinguishing spam messages from legitimate (ham) messages.
+> I'm using the UCI SMS Spam Collection - a benchmark dataset with about 5,500 real SMS messages.
+It's a binary classification problem: spam versus legitimate messages.

-> As you can see in the header:
-> - Current Model: Random Forest (our deployed model)
-> - F1-Score: approximately 98.9%

-> This is a supervised machine learning approach using five different algorithms.
-During training, we evaluated all five models and Random Forest achieved excellent performance with 98.9% F1-Score."
+> Up in the header, you can see we're running Random Forest with a 98.9% F1-Score.
+I trained five different models and Random Forest performed the best."

 ---